 52. What is the prognosis of Guillain-Barre Syndrome?

 The distal compound motor action potential (CMAP) is a predictor of prognosis.
 If the CMAP amplitude is less than 20% of normal limits at 3-5 weeks, it predicts a prolonged or poor outcome.
 3%-5% die from systemic organ failure.
-Most common long-term effects are a weakness of pretibial muscles and less often in hands, feet, and quadriceps and gluteal muscles.
-Most of the recovery is during the first year with
+The most common long-term effects are a weakness of pretibial muscles and less often in hands, feet, quadriceps, and gluteal muscles.
+Most of the recovery is during the first year, with the greatest within 6 months.
+Studies show 1/5 of patients noted improvements 2.5 years or 6.5 years after GBS.

-53. What are the treatments for Guillain-Barre Syndrome?
+53. What are the treatment methods for Guillain-Barre Syndrome?

 Plasmapheresis, intravenous immunoglobulins, intubation, and glucocorticoids.